 '''

-(require scribble/decode)
+(require scribble/decode) package: scribble-lib

 '''

 The scribble/decode library helps you write document content in a natural way-more like plain text, except for @ escapes.
 Roughly, it processes a stream of strings to produces instances of the scribble/struct datatypes (see §4.8.1 "Compatibility Structures And Processing").